If you love playing video games, I’m sure you’ve dreamed of the day where you could make money while playing all day.

-2. Become a Game Tester
+2. Become a video game tester.

-3. Farm Items for Gold
+3. Farm for gold.

-Most games, such as World of Warcraft (WoW) actively ban this sort of practice, but some games such as Counter Strike: Global Offensive (CO:GO) actively allow and even go so far as to promote this.
+Most games, such as World of Warcraft (WoW) actively ban this sort of practice, but some games such as Counter Strike: Global Offensive (CO:GO) actively allow and even go so far as to promote it.

 And this free video will show you exactly everything you need to do to get started.
 Click here to watch it now.

 Steam offers an easy way to make money selling items.